 - 1. Supervisors are to complete a daily log sheet documenting at least one interaction per hour of work. - a.
-Interactions: - i.
-At least one traffics stop per shift, with at least one enforcement action issued per week - ii.
-Misc. interactions can include calls for service, business checks, MVAs, community contacts, complaints, dispositions, counseling of officers, etc. - 2.
+The logsheet shall contain - i.
+At least one interaction per hour of work. - 1.
+Misc. interactions can include calls for service, business checks, MVAs, community contacts, complaints, dispositions, etc. - ii.
+At least one traffic stop per shift, with at least two enforcement actions issued per pay period. - 1.
+Enforcement Actions: - a.
+Traffic Citation - b.
+Misdomeanor Criminal Charge - c.
+Felony Criminal Charge - d.
+Warrant Arrest - 2.
 Supervisors will also include mileage driven, date, and shift worked on their log sheet. - 3.
 At the end of each shift, the supervisor will turn in their log sheet to the captain. - 4.
 Supervisors are responsible for maintaining an orderly record of log sheets which will be used in quarterly performance reviews.